fetchai/agents-tac/README.md

 ## Development

 The following steps are only relevant if you intend to contribute to the repository.
+They are not required for agent development.

 - Install development dependencies: